FAQs for students with a Higher Education qualification

 Students who meet Student Finance Wales residency criteria will not be eligible for any funding apart from the Grants for Dependents and Disabled Students Allowances.

-I have a degree already and I want to study Engineering, Technology or Computer Science.
+I have a degree already and I want to study Science, Technology, Engineering or Maths.
 Will I be eligible for any funding?

 As long as you study on a part-time basis, you will be eligible for the tuition fee loan and part-time maintenance loan.
 You must be studying in one of the above subjects or a combination of those subjects and study must be at least 25% intensity of a full-time equivalent course.
 You must complete your course within 16 years.
 Degree holders are not eligible for the UWE Bursary.